Subgroup Fairness in Two-Sided Markets: Abstract

 \section{Abstract}

 It is well known that two-sided markets are unfair in a number of ways.
-For instance, female workers at Uber earn less than their male colleagues per mile driven.
+For example, female drivers on ride-hailing platforms earn less than their male colleagues per mile driven.
 Similar observations have been made for other minority subgroups in other two-sided markets.

-Here, we suggest a novel market-clearing mechanism for two-sided markets, which promotes equalisation of the pay per hour worked across multiple subgroups, as well as within each subgroup.
+Here, we suggest a novel market-clearing mechanism for two-sided markets, which promotes equalization of the pay per hour worked across multiple subgroups, as well as within each subgroup.
 In the process, we introduce a novel notion of subgroup fairness (which we call Inter-fairness), which can be combined with other notions of fairness within each subgroup (called Intra-fairness), and the utility for the customers (Customer-Care) in the objective of the market-clearing problem.
-While the novel non-linear terms in the objective complicate market clearing by making the problem non-convex, we show that a certain non-convex augmented Lagrangian relaxation can be approximated to any precision in time polynomial in the number of market participants using semi-definite programming.
+Although the novel non-linear terms in the objective complicate market clearing by making the problem non-convex, we show that a certain non-convex augmented Lagrangian relaxation can be approximated to any precision in time polynomial in the number of market participants using semidefinite programming, thanks to its ``hidden convexity''.
 This makes it possible to implement the market-clearing mechanism efficiently.
-On the example of driver-ride assignment in an {\em Uber}-like system, we demonstrate the efficacy and scalability of the approach, and trade-offs between Inter- and Intra-fairness.
+On the example of driver-ride assignment in an {\em Uber}-like system, we demonstrate the efficacy and scalability of the approach and trade-offs between Inter- and Intra-fairness.